China audits State Grid as corruption crackdown seen widening

 Liu says the technology would revolutionize long-distance power transmission and help resolve China’s geographical energy imbalance, but critics say the technology is costly and untested, and could make the system vulnerable to black-outs.

-President Xi Jinping has vowed to target powerful “tigers” as well as lowly “flies” in a fight against corruption that he has said threatens the Communist Party’s very existence.
+President Xi Jinping has vowed to target powerful “tigers” as well as lowly “flies” in a fight against corruption that he has said threatens the party’s very existence.

-On Friday, the government announced that Wei Jian, a senior official with the party’s graft-fighting Central Commission for Discipline Inspection, was himself being investigated for serious violation of discipline and law, the usual wording use for a corruption investigation.
-It gave no details.
+“It’s beating (gongs) in the mountains to stun tigers,” another source said, invoking a Chinese proverb.

 PetroChina, and its parent firm, China National Petroleum Corp (CNPC) are at the centre of one of the biggest corruption investigations into the Chinese state sector in years.

-In March, the chairman and the president of Three Gorges Corp., the company that built the $59 billion project for the world’s biggest hydro-power scheme, stepped down, but they have not been accused of any wrongdoing.
+In March, the chairman and the president of Three Gorges Corp., the company that built the $59 billion project for the world’s biggest hydropower scheme, stepped down, but the pair have not been accused of any wrongdoing.

 The party’s anti-graft watchdog published a scathing report in February saying some Three Gorges’ officials were guilty of nepotism, shady property deals and dodgy bidding procedures.
 The dam was funded by a special levy paid by all citizens.